wtsi-hgi/olly-maersk/README.md

-remaining arguments allow you to specify the particular runs; by default, the latest is shown (although you can be explicit about this by using `latest`); alternatively, to show everything, use `all`; finally, for arbitrary subsets, you can provide one-or-more run ID prefices (i.e., the script will match runs whose IDs match the given prefices).
+remaining arguments allow you to specify the particular runs; by default, the latest is shown (although you can be explicit about this by using `latest`); alternatively, to show everything, use `all`; finally, for arbitrary subsets, you can provide one-or-more run ID prefixes (i.e., the script will match runs whose IDs match the given prefixes).

 By default, the script will look for the execution root directory in `cromwell-executions`, in the current working directory.
 This may be